Small Languages, Big Models: A Study of Continual Training on Languages of Norway: Limitations

 \section{Limitations}

-\paragraph{No instruction-tuning} It is important to note that NorMistral-11B is not instruction-tuned and we did not perform any human preference alignment, nor any addition of guardrails or safety testing; thus, the model cannot be used as an out-of-the-box chatbot.
-The model is intended to be used by other researchers and potentially further instruction-finetuned on a suitable instruction dataset.

-\paragraph{Limitations of the base language model} Since NorMistral-11B is continually pretrained on the existing Mistral-Nemo-12B weights, the model is to some extent dependent on the training data of the original Mistral model.
+\paragraph{Limitations of the base language model} Since NorMistral-11B is continually pretrained on the existing Mistral-Nemo-12B weights, the model is partially dependent on the training data of the original Mistral model.
 The exact composition of this training data is not known, which to some extent limits more detailed studies of this model.
+Specifically, the original model might have been trained on contaminated data, which could explain its high-scores on well-known evaluation tasks such as Belebele.

-\paragraph{Computational cost} As mentioned in \Cref{sec:method}, training NorMistral-11B took more than 52\,000 GPU/hours.
+\paragraph{Computational cost} As mentioned in \Cref{sec:method}, training NorMistral-11B took more than 55\,000 GPU/hours.
 This is a significant amount.
 We have not yet estimated the CO\textsubscript{2} footprint of the full training, but it was conducted on the LUMI supercomputer which is powered exclusively with renewable electricity and deployed in one of the most eco-efficient data centers in the world.\footnote{\url{https://www.lumi-supercomputer.eu/sustainable-future/}}

 \paragraph{Evaluation of Northern Sámi knowledge} Finally, our evaluation for Northern Sámi is limited to English-Sámi translation, which is obviously insufficient.
 Unfortunately, we lack more advanced or diverse benchmarks for low-resource languages like this one.
 We hope to see further development in this direction by the NLP community.